mattshobe/big-rocks-in-space/README.md

 ## Game Description

-This is a browser-based implementation of the classic 1979 arcade game Asteroids.
 Control your spaceship in a 2D space environment, destroying asteroids and alien ships while avoiding collisions.
 The game features progressive difficulty levels, where each new level introduces more asteroids moving at faster speeds.

 **Features:**
 - Classic vector-style graphics rendered on HTML5 Canvas